- What Are Required Provisions In a Life Insurance Policy?

 - May 10, 2017

-Within each life insurance contract, certain provisions may vary from policy-to-policy and company-to-company but there are certain provisions that are required by law to be in every life insurance policy.
+Within each life insurance contract certain provisions may vary from policy-to-policy and company-to-company, but there are certain provisions which are required by law to be in every life insurance policy.
 These provisions enforce the foundation that life insurance was built upon.

 Below is a brief description of these provisions.
 The scope of each provision may vary among policy types but every policy should contain some aspects of the following provisions.

 A very useful feature, whose inclusion in every life insurance policy is mandated by every single state in the United States, grants the policyholder a window of time to pay a missed premium that is past due without having the policy lapse.
 The minimum grace period varies by state law but the typical range is 28 to 31 days.

 The period officially begins the day the missed premium payment is due and ends at the close of business after the prescribed number of days have passed.

 Late Remittance Offers

 It is important to make a distinction between the grace period rules and a late remittance offer; they are not the same.
 For starters, grace periods are mandatory while late remittance offers are solely based on the insurer’s discretion.

 A later remittance offer is when an insurance company accepts an overdue premium payment after the grace period has passed and reinstates the policy without requiring the policyholder to complete a reinstatement application.

 Keep in mind that this is not an extension of the grace period and coverage is not continued as a result of the offer.
 These offers are intended to encourage the policyholder to reinstate the policy; they do not extend coverage.